 -Gold Plan: 80% of total health care costs will be paid by the health insurance carrier, meaning the consumer will be responsible for approximately 20%.

 -Catastrophic Plan: A plan available to individuals under the age of 30 at the start of the plan year, and may be offered to those who receive a hardship exemption.
 This plan generally has a low monthly premium and only covers a limited amount of benefits.
-In Colorado, the Catastrophic Plan that is available is called the Colorado Young Adults (CYA) Plan.
+Learn more about catastrophic plans in our Glossary.